 Microsoft has now introduced MSIX app attach, which was released for preview in December 2020.
 MSIX app attach will eventually completely replace the way applications are integrated and significantly simplify the process of delivering applications using Azure Virtual Desktop.

 It works by containerising the applications so that they can be streamed quickly, easily and securely to virtualised desktops.

 Organisations that use MSIX app attach instead of traditional methods will face far fewer compatibility issues and be able to deliver much cleaner desktop images.

-What Are the Advantages of Using Windows Virtual Desktop?
+What Are the Advantages of Using Azure Virtual Desktop?

 If you’re considering a virtualised desktop deployment or re-evaluating your current virtualised desktop infrastructure, you may be wondering how Microsoft differs from its main competitors in this field: Citrix and VMware.

-Here are just a few of the competitive advantages of Windows Virtual Desktop.
+Here are just a few of the competitive advantages of Azure Virtual Desktop.